Visual Effects (VFX) BA (Hons)

 This course has been written in direct consultation with industry to ensure that our graduates have the necessary skills upon graduation to apply for entry-level jobs in VFX.

-- During the third year of the course you will get to specialise further in areas such as coding or app development, and in unique disciplines such as hair, cloth and fur artist, or on-set VFX supervisor.
+• During the final year of the course, you will specialise further in areas such as coding or app development and in unique disciplines such as hair, cloth and fur art, or on-set VFX supervision.

 As a visual effects graduate you can look forward to a rich and engaging career in one of the UK’s most exciting industries.